 2. Successfully fighting for a claims process

 PSAC successfully pushed Treasury Board to compensate our members for penalties, interest charges and other fees incurred due to pay problems.
-We are also demanding that employees be compensated for lost interest due to late payments, damages for pain and suffering, and reimbursement of fees for tax professionals to help with significant tax problems.
+We are also demanding that employees be compensated for accrued interest due to late payments, damages for pain and suffering, and reimbursement of fees for tax professionals to help with significant tax problems.

 3. Taking the government to court